We will discuss the following aspects. Please scroll down and start reading (and enjoy !):

 I don’t have many pictures of my childhood, but I did manage to find this one.
 It shows me playing with a powerful electrical motor.
 I now realise, looking at the picture, that the motor had a large capacitor (highlighted in red) attached to it!
 I suppose I should consider myself to be lucky to be alive.
 My parents of course did not understand what I was up to!

-Your brain is not as logical as you may imagine it to be!
-According to psychologists, the human brain has a tendency to make certain mistakes when thinking and this can make one think in very “stupid” ways.
-Such “stupid thinking” can make you make wrong judgements and decisions.
-The completely free website at the link below describes common types of stupid thinking.
+Your brain is not as logical as you imagine it to be!
+Psychologists have found that our brains have a tendency to make certain mistakes while thinking, and this can make us think in ways that make no sense.
+Such “stupid thinking” can happen to anyone and it can make one make wrong decisions in one’s daily life.
+The free website at the link below describes common types of stupid thinking that one may do.
 This will help you to recognise and change such thinking when it happens to you.
 The website is completely free.

 Charging the capacitor